dronefly-garden/dronefly/README.md

 ```

 The above values, which are also the defaults if none are specified in qgriff.ini,
+will:

+- set the bot command prefix to comma (",")
+- set the 'hybrids' command defaults to report hybrids from eBird:
-will report eBird hybrids seen within the past 30 days in CA-NS (Nova Scotia,
+    - seen within the past 30 days
-Canada, where the author lives), at 05:00 daily.
+    - in CA-NS (Nova Scotia, Canada, where the author lives)
+    - at 05:00 daily

 ```
 python -m qgriff.qgriff